paramaggarwal/teddy/README.md

 You'll fall in love with Teddy.
 It remembers whom it met, and where it has been.
 It also tells you if you are not keeping him happy.
 Forget to take him along?
 He'll make sure he lets you know.

 The idea is that Teddy uses a beacon which anybody with the Teddy app can sense.
 So when you are near friends, Teddy 'sees' other Teddy's.
 Meet often?
 It will become friends.
-The app is your interface to your teddy.
+The app is your interface to your Teddy.
 You'll know everything he knows.

 Take him to different places and earn check-in points.
 Make new Teddy friends by meeting them often and unlock achievements!
 Teddy ages and keeps score, so the more you love it, the more valuable it becomes!